efeslab/Pathfinder/README.md

 ## Directory structure

-- `cmake`: Contains some custom CMake functions uses to build targets.
+- `cmake`: Contains some custom CMake functions used to build targets.
 - `deps`: Project dependencies, notably PMDK.
 - `pathfinder`: Core source code directory
 - `targets`: These are the workloads Pathfinder tests.
 This contains source code and `pathfinder-config.ini` files, which tells Pathfinder how to test the targets.